mfogel/django-timezone-field/README.rst

 Found a Bug?
 ------------

-To file a bug or submit a patch, please head over to the `django-timezone-field repository`__.
+To file a bug or submit a patch, please head over to `django-timezone-field on github`__.

 Credits
 -------